ee292d/labs/lab0/README.md

 <image src="doc_images/imager4.png" width="400px"/>

-On the default settings tab, choose a network name for your board (like *your name*-pi5) and make a note of it, since it will be helpful for connecting later.
+On the default settings tab, choose a network name for your board (like *your name*-pi5, petes-pi5 in my case) and make a note of it, since it will be helpful for connecting later.
+If you're doing this in a classroom with other people, you'll want to make sure the name is unique to your board, so you might need to add your last name if someone else shares your first name, for example pete-wardens-pi5.

 <image src="doc_images/imager5.png" width="400px"/>